coleifer/peewee/docs/peewee/api.rst

       :param str collation: Collation name to use for sorting.
       :param str nulls: Sort nulls (FIRST or LAST).
-      :return: an descending :class:`Ordering` object for the column.
+      :return: a descending :class:`Ordering` object for the column.

    .. method:: __invert__()